Cost to Build a Fire Pit

 Additional Costs

-These additions can significantly increase the total fire pit installation cost, but also add value to the property and make the space even more enjoyable and comfortable.
+These additions can increase the total fire pit installation cost, but they can also make the space safer, more practical and more comfortable for regular use.

 Cost Factors for Fire Pit Installation